 CHRISTOS CELEBRATES THE SHAPE, DEPTH AND SPIRIT OF WOMEN

 Adrienne's signature approach, which she refers to as self-diagnosed Pareidolia, has garnered widespread acclaim, earning her a reputation as a trailblazer in her field.
-A highly sought-after artist and designer, her works can be found worldwide in private collections as well as installed publicly in hospitality venues, a longtime niche for Christos.
-Most recently, she spent the pandemic in Tuscany, painting both a Fresco Secco as well as the entire pool at Rachael Ray’s private villa.
+A highly sought-after artist and designer, her works can be found worldwide in private collections as well as public instqalations in hospitality venues, a longtime niche for Christos.
+Her most recent projects took her to Tuscany over several trips during the last few years where she painting both a Fresco Secco as well as an expansive swimming pool, at Rachael Ray’s private villa.